 There are meat markets, too.
 Yes, it's camel.

 At a crossroads in the market, a vendor dilutes tamarind syrup with water and ice.
 The drink is sold by the glass.
 He lives very close, in a small house atop the ruin of his former house, destroyed by Israeli security forces.
 In his living room there is a painstakingly reconstructed model of Jerusalem's Aqsa Mosque.
 The workmanship seems a bit rough until one realizes that the model is made from the shiny inner wrappers of thousands of candy bars.
 It was given to him, he says, on a visit to an Israeli prison, where it had been made by Palestinian prisoners.

 Deep along the qussebah, there's an opening in the massed buildings.
 A pedestrian hardly recognizes it, because the shops continue to form a solid wall.
 From above, however, the opening is very clear.
 Its origin isn't.
 Some say that it's leftover from the bombardment the city suffered in the 1830s, when the Egyptians briefly seized control of Palestine.
 In any event, it provides a glimpse of the buildings that sheath the axis of the qussebah.
 The domed roofs and arched windows are characteristic of the city and indeed account for the colloquial name, Qantara, "arches."
 The strikingly clean land in the clearing is the result of rehabilitation works; a year before this picture was taken, the same land was a garbage dump.

-Here's an assortment of the big houses, massive masonry, arches, and green plants characteristic of the old city.
+Big houses, massive masonry, arches, and green plants are characteristic of the old city.

 Until the mid-1990s, much of the old city was in a state of advancing ruin, like the broken domes that here rise over bedding put out to air.